SeaDve/Breathing/README.md

   <img src="screenshots/preview.png" alt="Preview"/>
 </p>

-Relax, focus, and become stress-free.

-Breathing is a very simple application that guides your breathing pattern.
+Breathing is a simple application that guides your breathing pattern.
 This pattern is recommended by experts that will help ease your anxiety.
-It also provides a calming sound to make it much easier to relax.

-The main features of Breathing includes the following:
+The main features of Breathing include the following:
 * 🌬️ Guide your breathing.
-* 🌑 Change to a dark-mode with ease.
+* 🌑 Change to a dark mode with ease.
 * 📱 Easy-to-use user interface.
 * ⌨️ User-friendly keyboard shortcuts.